ouhassane/github-slideshow/_posts/0000-01-02-ouhassane.md

 ---
-layout: slide
+layout: MySlide
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide!" and close
 ---
-Your text
+My text
 Use the left arrow to go back!